Comparing Industrial PCs to PLCs and PACs

 In another example, in a laser-guided vehicle (LGV) system, each LGV might be equipped with an IPC (due to complex external devices integrated), while traditional conveyors are controlled by PLCs.
 Thanks to the advancement in controller technology, we now have more options than ever for achieving a fully automated process.

-Copyright Statement: The content of this website is sourced from the internet and is intended for personal learning purposes only.
+Copyright Statement: The content of this website is intended for personal learning purposes only.
 If it infringes upon your copyright, please contact us for removal.
 Email: admin@eleok.com

 Leave a Comment